-Your choice of a speaker will really come down to the sound fidelity you expect from your sound system.
-The more components a speaker has, the higher quality sound is produced and closer you will get to acoustic accuracy.
+Your choice of speaker will really come down to the sound fidelity you expect from your sound system.
+The more components a speaker has, the higher quality sound is produced and the closer you will get to acoustic accuracy.

 How Speaker Frequencies Work